chrischenubc/Web-Compiler/README.md

 # Web Compiler

-Web Compiler is a web service written in Java, which allows user to send and compile their code on the server side.
+Web Compiler is a web service written in Java, which allows users to send and compile their code on the server side.

 ## Feature
+* Has a simple front-end page to send requests
-* Support Java(7-14) and Golang(1.10-1.12)
+* Supports Java(7-14) and Golang(1.10-1.12)
+* Supports two use cases
-* Return .class for Java
+* Returns .class for Java
-* Return an executable for Go
+* Returns an executable for Go
-* Provide ways to send flags and options to compier
+* Provides ways to send flags and options to compiler
-* Allow users to customize their compile command
+* Allows user-defined command
+* Includes Junit tests

 ## How To Use